leander-ds/conmet/README.md

 \
 **Tutorial**

-In the [Tutorial](Tutorial) folder you can find information about how to use the application.
+In the [tutorial](Tutorial) folder you can find information about how to use the application.
 You can also test ConMET by using the [example datasets](Example%20Data).

 \
 \